 For a registered European shorthair cat it is important to be large or medium-large in size, strongly built and muscular, but not cobby.
 FIFe has given out a detailed standard.
 European shorthair cats are more temperamental than for example longhaired cats; they are sociable and adaptable.
 They are playful but not too lively.
 The FIFe standard for the European is based on the average domestic cat, but it should be noted that this refers back to the old domestic breed, and not all present domestic cats, which vary a lot in build, are of this type, which is due to the mixing of breeds, mutations and spontaneous inbreeding.
 Only quite rarely is it possible to find domestic cats whose colouring, build and general type fulfills the European standard so well that they can be registered in the novice class.
 Thus, in general, domestic cats cannot be considered as being of the European shorthair breed.

-The Finnish European Shorthair Cat Club (SER-FER) was founded in 1987.
-It is the European Shorthair breeders' organization.
-The function of the Club is the promotion of organized and well-planned breeding of European shorthair cats.
+The Finnish European Cat Club (SER-FER) was founded in 1987.
+It is the European breeders' organization.
+The function of the Club is the promotion of organized and well-planned breeding of Europeans.
 It gives advice, acts as the exhange agent of kittens and males for breeding, organizes special shows for European cats (without judges) and publishes its own periodical called Serry four times a year.

-Back to main SER-FER European Shorthair Cat breeders Kittens Stud male -list Finnish SC/SP (EC/EP) EUR Cats Board of SER-FER
+Back to main SER-FER European breeders Kittens Stud male -list Finnish SC/SP (EC/EP) EUR Cats Board of SER-FER